Aakashrayamajhi/Aakashrayamajhi/README.md

-Hi, I'm Aakash Rayamajhi — a passionate developer currently shaping myself into a T-Shaped / Pi-Shaped Engineer, building deep expertise in JavaScript & Python, while exploring the wider landscape of the IT ecosystem.
+Hi, I'm Aakash Jung Rayamajhi — a passionate developer currently shaping myself into a T-Shaped / Pi-Shaped Engineer, building deep expertise in JavaScript & Python, while exploring the wider landscape of the IT ecosystem.

 I love working on: